ephemeral-laboratories/usemy-name-site/principles/do-not-split-names.md

 will be used, perhaps by showing an example of the top of the email you would send out.

 Prefixes and suffixes are an interesting case of this.
-While removing some prefixes or suffixes doesn’t change the name, this is not always the case.
-A particularly obvious case of this is the suffix “Jr.”, where removing the suffix would result in naming the person’s parent.
+While removing some prefixes or suffixes doesn't change the name, this is not always the case.
+A particularly obvious case of this is the suffix “Jr.”, where removing the suffix would result in naming the person's parent.

-> - Fallacy 14: People’s names sometimes have prefixes or suffixes, but you can safely ignore those.
+> - Fallacy 14: People's names sometimes have prefixes or suffixes, but you can safely ignore those.